vvnraman/cppcon-2022-cpp-neovim/slides/60-migrate.md

 Note:
-- If you're already using Vim and would like to try out Neovim, you can get started with just these 3 lines
+- If you're already using Vim and would like to try out Neovim, you can get started with just these 3 lines here.
 - Neovim will load your existing vimrc and existing plugins.
 - After a while if you do decide to stay, you can switch over to the lua based config.